LWU2007/DDRone/stage 4/personal log/Lance.md

 - added some pictures too
 - last checks for some of the lexue quiz and flashcards

+November 21, 2025  (8.00 - 9.30)
+- Helped shaun in making 10 questions about AI, Hardware, and networks

 November 24, 2025 (10.50 - 11.35)
 - Making this personal log